8 Best 30-06 Rifles: American As Apple Pie

 The rifle is impressively lightweight and balanced.
 A lightweight bolt action typically results in a high degree of recoil.
 The .30-06 is a stout cartridge too.
 To help, Christensen Arms uses a muzzle brake, a very aggressive one, to take that bite out of recoil.
 The brake is all steel and drastically reduces recoil.
 Make no mistake, I still got a kiss from the rifle, but it was nowhere near as bad as I was expecting.
 The brake is removable if you prefer a suppressor.

 The Traverse rifle comes optics-ready with a machined optics rail.
 It has a baffling light trigger that measured in at about three pounds.
 The bolt action glides rearward when pulled and is quite enjoyable to manipulate.
 The rifle has a ½ MOA guarantee as well, so accuracy is on you, not the rifle.
-This is an outstanding .30-06 rifle, and the price reflects that.
+Ranked last on my list, this outstanding .30-06 rifle comes with a price tag that reflects its exceptional quality.

 Christensen Arms Traverse Deals